Articles

 Why BigFundr Rates Are More Resilient In Periods of Low Interest Rates

-Our combination of fixed rates, collateral, and a strong background in structuring low-risk, high-quality investments helps keep returns higher than market even when interest rates fall, making them appear more resilient compared to other fixed income instruments such as T-Bills.
+Our combination of fixed rates, collateral, and a strong background in structuring low-risk, high-quality investments helps keep returns higher than market even when interest rates fall, making them more resilient compared to other fixed income instruments such as T-Bills.

 Are T-Bills and BigFundr Deals Suitable For You?